 Optimum Nutrition Gold Standard 100% Whey Flavors

-Gold Standard 100% Whey is available in a very large assortment of flavors.
+Gold Standard, 100% Whey, is available in a huge assortment of flavors.
 Optimum Nutrition offers 29 flavors on their website.

 Some of the flavors include:

 Dulce de Leche

 What are the Optimum Nutrition Gold Standard 100% Whey Alternatives?

 As established above, within the Optimum Nutrition whey product line, Performance Whey and Platinum Hydro Whey are alternatives to Gold Standard 100% Whey.
 Hydro Whey is a pure hydrolysate and extremely high-quality, but costly.
 Performance Whey had added carbohydrates to improve taste and is less costly, but the quality is lower.

 Directions For Taking (Using) Optimum Nutrition Gold Standard 100% Whey

 Gold Standard, 100% Whey, can be spoon-stirred, shaken, or blended with the liquid of your choice.
 Common choices include water, milk, almond milk, and occasionally fast-acting carbohydrate drinks.
 Optimum Nutrition recommends that you mix one scoop of Gold Standard 100% Whey with 8-10 ounce of liquid.
 Users generally take 1-3 scoops at one time, depending on their size and physique or performance goals.